HMS Princess Royal (1853): Construction and career

-Princess Royal was ordered as a 90-gun second rate in 1840 under the name of Prince Albert and she was laid down at HM Dockyard, Portsmouth in February 1841.
+Named after the title sometimes conferred upon the eldest daughter of the monarch, Princess Royal was the third ship of her name to serve in the RN.
+She was ordered as a 90-gun, second-rate Albion-class ship of the line on 12 March 1840 under the name of Prince Albert and she was laid down at HM Dockyard, Portsmouth, in February 1841.
 Her name was changed to Princess Royal on 26 March 1842, but she was re-ordered on 15 April 1847 to a modified John Edye design.
-The ship was reordered again as a steam-powered, 90-gun second rate on 23 September 1852.
+The ship was reordered again as a screw-powered, 90-gun, second rate on 23 September 1852.
 The conversion was ordered on 30 October and work began on 15 November which included inserting a 9 ft section into the ship's middle to accommodate the steam engine.
 She was launched on 23 June 1853 and was commissioned by Captain Lord Clarence Paget on 29 October 1853.
-Princess Royal was completed for sea on 11 March 1854.
+Paget had great difficulties finding seamen for his ship.
+Princess Royal had run aground on 27 February 1854 while conducting her sea trials in Stoke Bay when Vice-Admiral Sir Charles Napier, commander of the Baltic Fleet, came aboard to hoist his flag aboard, much to Paget's chagrin.
+The ship was completed for sea on 11 March.

 She took part in both the Baltic Campaign and the naval bombardment of Sevastopol during the Crimean War.
 She later served as the flagship of Rear-Admiral George St Vincent King in his role as Commander-in-Chief, East Indies and China Station.

 In 1865, Princess Royal conveyed Sir Harry Smith Parkes, accompanied by a detachment of Royal Marines, to the treaty port of Yokohama on his appointment as envoy to Japan.
 Admiral of the Fleet Lord Walter Kerr served as a lieutenant on board Princess Royal during the ship's deployment to Japan.
 She was sold to be broken up on 7 December 1872.